Farmers find themselves between a rock and a hard place…literally

 How to explore Silver Queen Mine Trail

 Pick up a trail guide at the trail head then make your way along this 2 km interpretative loop.
 Numbered informational signposts correspond to entries in the trail guide to tell the history of the mine and highlight the many sites along the way.
 The best way to fully experience this trail is during one of the parks open houses or guided tours (check here for tour schedule).
 The mine and recreated bunkhouse are open to visitors only during open houses and guided tours.
 On your way back around the loop, take the Beaver Pond Trail as an alternate return trip and pass through a flooded section of forest, where you might get a chance to see beavers hard at work.
 While you are at this end of the park, you can also check out the remains of the Lally Homestead and if you’re up for it, hike the .8 km Lally Homestead trail.
+This trail is also accessible in the winter for snowshoeing.

 Click Here for a trail map of Murphys Point Provincial Park